 Would you like to participate in a research project or study into stammering?
+Or are you a researcher looking for participants?

 Below is a list of current academic studies that are looking for people to take part.
 Just click on the link for details.